 Is Sculptra safe?

-Yes, Sculptra is safe when the treatment is performed by a qualified medical professional using the correct technique.
-It is FDA-approved, works by gradually stimulating your own collagen production, and usually only causes mild, temporary side effects such as swelling or bruising.
-Nodules (small lumps) are rare when proper injection methods and aftercare are followed.
+Sculptra is considered safe when the treatment is carried out by a qualified and registered medical professional using the correct technique.
+It is FDA-approved and works by gradually stimulating your body’s own collagen production.
+As with any injectable treatment, mild and temporary side effects such as swelling or bruising may occur.
+Nodules (small lumps) are rare when proper injection techniques and aftercare are followed.
+Results and experiences may vary between individuals.

 Risks of Sculptra